corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 In Rust, the details are everything.
 Don't gloss over details, because they always reveal some wisdom about the task at hand.
-For instance, why do you have to call "to_string()` on a thing that's already a string?
+For instance, why do you have to call `to_string()` on a thing that's already a string?

 ```rust
 my_func("hello".to_string())